How to Become an Ultrasound Technician

 Earn an Accredited Associate in Sonography Degree

-An associate in sonography degree covers important subjects like anatomy, physiology, and math.
+An associate degree in sonography covers important subjects like anatomy, physiology, and math.
 Degrees from accredited institutions improve potential transfer opportunities and continuing education paths, and can be more appealing to employers.

 Not sure if your chosen program is accredited?
 Use the U.S. Department of Education’s accreditation database to look up the status of any school.
 The Council for Higher Education Accreditation database allows you to check the validity of any accrediting organization.